PotatoesInHD/OPCUA_monitor/README.md

 The GUI was a bit of an afterthought.
 I already have a background thread for running the heart beat pulse and<br>
 didn't want to refactor everything else onto another background thread so that tkinter could run its own mainloop().
-So the GUI willsometimes hang for 1-2 seconds if the PLC is trying to connect/reconnect because it is busy working its magic.
+So the GUI will sometimes hang for 1-2 seconds if the PLC is trying to connect/reconnect because it is busy working its magic.
 The SOCKET_TIMEOUT value in the config.ini is set to 2 seconds to help with this issue.  time.sleep() instructions were also avoided to prevent GUI "not responding".
-In their place I added a sleep_helper() function that that will constantly call window.update() as it runs.<br>
+In their place I added a sleep_helper() function that that will constantly call window.update() as it runs/sleeps.<br>

-In the future I might refactor the threading for the tkinter GUI to run better or maybe just go to a CLI interface since its not displaying anything fancy.<br>
+In the future I might refactor the threading for the tkinter GUI to run better or maybe just go to a CLI interface since its not displaying anything fancy anyways.<br>

-**Once connected though, the GUI is smooth as eggs.**<br><br>
+**Once OPCUA connects though, the GUI is smooth as eggs.**<br><br>